jan-havlik/feature-overlapper/README.md

 ## Palindrome analyzes

-Palindrome analyzes should be places in the `palindromes` directory.
+Palindrome analysis should be placed in the `palindromes` directory.
 Each analysis has to have specific name:
 ```
 <ncbi_id>_palindrome.csv
 ```